hammerheim-game/hammerheim-rules/7-equipment.md

 bonus +1 experience.

 Wild Hog
-Wild Hogs are useful beasts in the streets of Mordheim as they trample down the street squealing and knocking people out of their way.
+Wild Hogs are useful beasts in the streets of Hammerheim as they trample down the street squealing and knocking people out of their way.
 They also have a terrible odour that often makes it an unfavourable animal to have around the camp
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |Wild Hog 6 3 - 3 4 2 3 1 3

-Special Rules
+__Special rules__

 Animal Companion: The Wild Hog may be an Animal Companion to a warrior
 Mindless Charge: The Hog receives +1 Strength bonus